Get Support for Singleness & Your Dating Journey

 At age 22, I watched as my friends started getting married one by one.
 While living overseas after college, more of them tied the knot, and I couldn’t help but feel like I was really missing out.
 As my singleness stretched out over the years, I sometimes wondered, What’s wrong with me?

-Years later, I still wasn’t married, and I had emotional scars from dating unhealthy, narcissistic men (many of whom were in ministry).
+Years later, I still wasn’t married, and I had emotional scars from dating narcissistic men (many of whom were in ministry).
 Despite my best efforts, I found myself repeating the same unwanted dating patterns.
-When I dated someone healthy, I often sabotaged the relationship due to my own unresolved issues.
+When I dated someone healthy, I often sabotaged the relationship due to my own unresolved pain.

 I loved God, I wanted to love others well, and I was doing my best—but it wasn’t working.

-Today, I’m happily, messily, and gloriously imperfectly married, and I’m here to help you find fun and joy in your own season of singleness and dating.
+Today, I’m happily, messily, and gloriously imperfectly married, and I want to help you find fun and joy in your own season of singleness and dating.

 Resource: The Intimacy Ladder by Jason and Lauren Vallotton